-Barbara Fredrickson, a positive psychology researcher at the University of North Carolina, in her landmark paper, provides surprising insights about what negative thoughts and emotions do to your brain.
+Barbara Fredrickson, a positive psychology researcher at the University of North Carolina, in her landmark paper, provides surprising insights into what negative thoughts and emotions do to your brain.

 Negative emotions and thoughts narrow your brain and focus your thoughts.

 This pure survival mechanism is based on our primal instincts.
 For instance, if you were hunting in the forest and suddenly encountered a tiger, your brain registers fear.

 Every negative emotion is wired to a specific action.
 In this case, fear narrows your options to run.

 How useful is this survival instinct in modern society?

 But the truth is, your mind is programmed to respond to negative emotions in the same way.
-So every time you feel fearful, you automatically shut yourself off the outside world and limit your options.
+So every time you feel fearful, you automatically shut yourself off from the outside world and limit your options.

 It’s crucial to empathize that it’s not about avoiding feeling fear or anger or thinking negative thoughts.

 Stuff happens.
 But it’s how you respond that matters.
 If you choose to be victimized by what happens, your negative energy will gain momentum.
 Instead: